 where also $A_i \lt \rho^{-1} X_i \gt$ are $k$-Banach algebras.
 So,

 where the last colimit is the composition of the two colimits.
-Is a general result of category theory that this two systems have the same colimit, and the system is clearly filtered.
-So, $A \lt X \gt^\dagger$ is a filtered colimit of $k$-Banach algebras with injective system maps, hence is bornologically complete. \end{proof} \end{prop}
+The fact that these two systems have the same colimit is a general result of category theory, and the system is clearly filtered.
+So, $A \lt X \gt^\dagger$ is a filtered colimit of $k$-Banach algebras with injective system maps, hence it is bornologically complete. \end{proof}